stickylp/autonexus/README.md

 # autonexus
-Autonexus made for RotMG made in AHK code is free to use and copy
+Autonexus made for RotMG made in AHK.
+Code is free to use and copy.